 If there is a country/region that you are interested in that is not listed here, please let us know.
 For more information on any of these virtual fairs, or to be added to a list for specific events, please contact: Gabriela Zelaya, U.S. Commercial Service San Jose, Gabriela.Zelaya@trade.gov

-The Global Education Team has developed the Education and Training Services Resource Guide 2016.
+New!
+The Global Education Team’s Education and Training Services Resource Guide 2017

 This resource guide includes comparable and individual market assessments of countries listed as best prospects for U.S. training and educational services.
 Assessments are based on observation and market research.
 You can access the guide by visiting: http://tinyurl.com/z3edx23